Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/docs/Get-AzOracleDatabaseAutonomousDatabaseNationalCharacterSet.md

 UTF8
 ```

-Gets a list of the Autonomous Database National Character Sets by location.
+Get a list of the Autonomous Database National Character Sets by location.
-For more information, execute `Get-Help Get-AzOracleDatabaseAutonomousDatabaseNationalCharacterSet`
+For more information, execute `Get-Help Get-AzOracleDatabaseAutonomousDatabaseNationalCharacterSet`.

 ## PARAMETERS